reinterpretcat/vrp/docs/src/getting-started/solver.md

 Default termination criteria is max 3000 generations and 300 seconds at max.

-#### Search mode

-By default, search is mostly performed in exploration mode (`broad`) which allows the algorithm to perform better exploration of a solution space.
-However, it has slower overall convergence in better local optimum.
-You can switch to exploitation mode with `deep` setting:

-    vrp-cli solve pragmatic problem.json --search-mode=deep

-In this mode, the algorithm memorizes only the last discovered best known solutions, so it can jump quicker to relatively good local optimum, but suffers more from premature convergence.

-A general recommendation is to use `deep` on simple dataset or when strict time limits should be applied.

 ### Initial solution

 You can supply initial solution to start with using `-i` option.

 ### Writing solution to file